1854 Treaty Authority: History

-In 1988, the Tri-Band Authority was established to implement the agreement and was governed by a Board of Directors, which consisted of the duly elected officials of each of the Grand Portage, Bois Forte, and the Fond du Lac Bands.
+To enforce the regulations outlined in the agreement, in 1988, the Tri-Band Authority was established to implement the agreement and was governed by a Board of Directors, which consisted of the duly elected officials of each of the Grand Portage, Bois Forte, and the Fond du Lac Bands.
 However, in 1989, Fond du Lac (who is now a party to the Great Lakes Indian Fish & Wildlife Commission) withdrew from the agreement.
-The Tri-Band Authority then became the 1854 Authority and subsequently changed their name in 2006 to the 1854 Treaty Authority and continued to implement the agreement for the Grand Portage and Bois Forte Bands.
+The Tri-Band Authority then became the 1854 Authority and was subsequently renamed in 2006 to the 1854 Treaty Authority.
+Today, they continue to implement the agreement for the Grand Portage and Bois Forte Bands.